+Pick-a-pick-a-pumpkin from the pile.
+We can give him eyes And a great big smile.
 Pick-a-pick-a-pumpkin round and clean.

-Then we'll be ready for Halloween,

-Halloween, Halloween,

 Then we'll be ready for Halloween.
+Halloween, Halloween, Then we'll be ready for Halloween.